 Figure~\ref{fig:benchmark_decomposition} presents performance stratified by task type.
 These (and Table~\ref{tab:task_type_performance}) results reveal a striking heterogeneity; while quartile classification achieves a median lift of 32.6 percentage points over baseline, binary classification achieves only 2.5 percentage points, barely exceeding majority classification.
 More concerning, categorical classification exhibits a \emph{negative} (-0.3) median lift, indicating that TLMs can perform worse than the majority class baseline on more than half of these datasets.
 Furthermore, the asymmetry in failure rates in Table~\ref{tab:task_type_performance} is equally revealing.
 Of the 65 datasets where Tabula-8B performs worse than or equal to baseline, 30 are binary classification and 30 are categorical, but only 5 are quartile classification.
 This pattern suggests that whatever the model has learned transfers poorly to standard classification tasks.
 Lastly, a one-way ANOVA confirms that performance differences across task types are statistically significant ($F = 30.8$, $p < 10^{-9}$), with all pairwise comparisons also confirming heterogeneity (Table~\ref{tab:pairwise_ttests}).

-Figure~\ref{fig:top_performers} also illustrates how quartile classification tasks dominate the upper tail of the performance distribution.
-Notably, 11 of the top 20 performing datasets are stock price prediction tasks, all formatted as quartile classification.
-We find direct evidence in Sections~\ref{sec:data_leakage} and~\ref{sec:format_learning} that several structural properties of these tasks—such as numeric leakage from correlated features and exploitable format/structure—may make them artificially easy independent of tabular reasoning (Appendix~\ref{app:quartile}).
+Figure~\ref{fig:top_performers} also illustrates how quartile classification tasks dominate the upper tail of performance distribution.
+Notably, 11 of the top-20 performing datasets are stock price prediction tasks, all formatted as quartile classification.
+We find direct evidence in Sections~\ref{sec:data_leakage} and~\ref{sec:format_learning} that structural properties of these tasks, such as leakage from correlated features and exploitable format/structure, may make them artificially easy independent of tabular reasoning (Appendix~\ref{app:quartile}).

-\paragraph{Summary.} Stratified evaluation reveals that TLM performance on binary and categorical classification is marginal, with 39.4\% of datasets show zero or negative lift over majority-class baselines.
+\paragraph{Summary.} Stratified evaluation reveals that TLM performance on binary and categorical classification is marginal, with 39.4\% of datasets showing zero or negative lift over majority-class baseline.
 Strong aggregate accuracy is driven by quartile classification, a task format with structural properties that may inflate performance independent of tabular reasoning (Appendix~\ref{app:quartile}).
 Similar baseline omissions and lack of task-type stratification pervade TLM evaluations broadly.
-Our literature review of other TLM papers found none report majority-class baselines or chance-corrected metrics (Appendix~\ref{app:endemic_gaps}), suggesting wider re-examination is warranted.
+Our literature review of other TLM papers found none report majority-class baselines or chance-corrected metrics (Appendix~\ref{app:endemic_gaps}), warranting wider re-examination.